-Passionate about Africa in general and both Zimbabwe and Botswana more specifically, meet Bruno Van den Bossche, our Marketing Director.
+Passionate about Africa in general and Botswana, Malawi, Namibia, Zambia and Zimbabwe more specifically, meet Bruno Van den Bossche, our Marketing Director.
 But beware ... his passion is contagious!!!

 Who am I?

 My career started in 1995, fresh from school in the tourism industry.
 So really, tourism is my life in way.
 I am patient, pay meticulous attention to detail and have an analytical approach to my work and when working on itineraries I ensure that the whole itinerary is working just like a reliable clock.